Parameter-Efficient Distributional RL via Normalizing Flows and a Geometry-Aware Cram\'er Surrogate: Conclusion

 \section{Conclusion}

 We introduced a new DistRL method that models return distributions as mixtures of Gaussians, with parameters learned via normalizing flows.
 By optimizing the Cramér loss—exactly or through a surrogate—we capture richer uncertainty and learn more precise value distributions.
 Empirically, our method achieves competitive or better performance on Atari games while being far more parameter-efficient than C51 and more expressive than quantile-based methods.

-We focused on flows with CDF-based transformations, but future work could explore alternative architectures, including diffusion-based approaches such as score-based or flow matching models, for added expressiveness and stability.
-Another promising extension is risk-aware learning using distortion risk measures.
-This can be achieved by having the model predict both the PDF and CDF of return distributions.
-Thanks to the invertibility of normalizing flows, the CDF flow can be analytically inverted to obtain the quantile function at negligible cost.
-This enables the direct use of distortion risk measures facilitating the learning of risk-sensitive policies.
-Moreover, jointly learning the CDF and PDF may also simplify the computation of the exact Cramér distance, while preserving the advantages of modeling the return distribution's full density.
+\textbf{Limitations.} Nonetheless, our approach bears certain limitations.
+While mentioned here, these are more detailed in the appendix section 1. (i) Our method shows high training variance, especially on certain games, partly due to sensitivity to learning rate schedules and stochasticity from sampling. (ii) Training convergence is relatively slow, stemming from variance, the indirect nature of flow parameterization, and the inherent cost of training normalizing flows. (iii) Design choices such as using CDF flows and KDE for target distributions introduce modeling constraints, inefficiencies, and non-trainable components.